Trees, Trees, Trees

 Activity 5: Identifying Trees

 When it comes to identifying trees, most of the time people look at the leaves for identification.
 There are certain physical characteristics to look for when examining the leaves.
-This activity walks you through how to identify to identify key characteristics of tree leaves and then allows you to explore your knowledge in the field.
+This activity walks you through how to identify key characteristics of tree leaves and then allows you to explore your knowledge in the field.

 Activity 6: Tree Sensory Scavenger Hunt